 Weight Bearing Activities for Kids

-2 || Donkey kicks – Have the child bend forward to place his hands on the floor and then kick his legs up behind them like a donkey.
+If you’re wondering how to build hand strength in kids – the most effective way is through play!
+Have the child bend forward to place his hands on the floor and then kick his legs up behind them like a donkey.
 Try it during a game of Line Tag!

-3 || Wheelbarrow walks – Have the child place her hands on the floor while you or another child holds her feet.
+Have the child place her palms on the floor while you or another child holds her feet.
 See how far she can walk on her hands.
 Try a wheelbarrow relay!

 Try playing board games, coloring, or playing with toys in a crawling position so the child is holding his weight on his hands.

 Pushing and Pulling Toys and Activities for Kids